Parth-Nebula/Library-Management-SDSLabs-MVC-Assignment/README.md

     alternatively, you can restart Apache2.4 service from taskmanager

-Now you can run your sites by going to YourDesiredWebsiteName.org on any browser
+Now you can run your site by going to YourDesiredWebsiteName.org on any browser

 Note : an admin and a user account have already been made with username abc and password abc .